By E.W.E. Hughes, Jr.

-I shot two magazines of 26 rounds on a bench rest at six-inch targets at 15 yards to check for accuracy and point of aim.
-The first few shots exhibited a few flyers, but the pistol settled down, and I quickly found that the PX4 is more accurate than I am – no surprise there.
-Similar to my Beretta 92 A1, you need to cover the bull’s eye of the target with the dot on the front post, or you’ll find yourself shooting low.
-The sights are metal, three-dot, and I painted the front dot orange to accommodate my aging eyes.
-(Meprolight and Trijicon have tritium night sights available for the PX4 Storm full-size “F” version.)
+I shot two magazines of 26 rounds on a bench rest at 6-inch targets at 15 yards to check for accuracy and point of aim.
+The first few shots exhibited a few flyers, but the pistol settled down, and I quickly found that the PX4 is more accurate than I am — no surprise there.
+Similar to my Beretta 92 A1, you need to cover the bullseye of the target with the dot on the front post, or you’ll find yourself shooting low.
+The front and rear sights are metal, three-dot sights, and I painted the front dot orange to accommodate my aging eyes.
+(Meprolight and Trijicon have tritium night sights available for the PX4 Storm full-size Type F version.)

-The double-action trigger pull is long and smooth, without any take-up and a clean break at around 10 – 12 pounds.
-The single-action trigger pull has quite a bit of take-up until it breaks at about 4 – 5 pounds.
-The reset on the single-stage trigger is a little longer than I’d like, slightly more than the SIG Sauer SP2022 & Beretta 92 A1, and miles longer than the SIG Sauer M11-A1 with the SRT trigger option.
+The double-action trigger pull is long and smooth, without any take-up and a clean break at around 10 to 12 pounds.
+The single-action trigger pull has quite a bit of take-up until it breaks at about 4 to 5 pounds.
+The reset on the single-stage trigger is a little longer than I’d like, slightly more than the SIG Sauer SP2022 and Beretta 92 A1, and miles longer than the SIG Sauer M11-A1 with the SRT trigger option.
 However, the slightly longer reset didn’t seem to slow me down during double taps; in fact, I didn’t even notice it.

-Personally, I don’t like manual safeties on my hand guns.
-I prefer the de-cocker-only configuration on my CZ 75 P01.
-(Beretta is supposed to have a “G” version of the PX4 Storm that is a de-cocker only, but I’ve never seen one in a gun shop, and I don’t think it’s available in the “F” version Inox model.)
+Personally, I don’t like manual safeties on my handguns.
+I prefer the decocker-only configuration on my CZ 75 P01.
+(Beretta is supposed to have a “G” version of the PX4 Storm that is a decocker only, but I’ve never seen one in a gun shop, and I don’t think it’s available in the “F” version Inox model.)
 However, I’ve learned to live with it on the 92 A1.
-The problem is that the PX4 Storm’s safety levers are like a set of sharp bat wings protruding out of the slide; they are not as smooth and subtle as the 92 A1 safety levers.
+The problem is that the PX4 Storm’s flip up ambidextrous manual safety levers are like a set of sharp bat wings protruding out of the slide; they are not as smooth and subtle as the 92 A1 safety levers.
 These things will bite you if you’re not careful when racking the slide.
 I’ve found that it’s best to rack the slide with the levers in the down position, safety on, and then flip the safety lever up to fire in double action.

 Capacity: 17 rounds